Many or all companies we feature compensate us. Compensation and editorial

 Should I refinance during or after law school?

-You might be able to refinance during or after law school, depending on the lender and your financial needs.
+Depending on the lender and your financial needs, you might be able to refinance during or after law school.
 Refinancing during school may offer immediate benefits, but refinancing after graduation might align with long-term goals.

 Assess your individual financial situation and consult with a financial professional to ensure you make the best decision.